Mois1k/Mois1k/README.md

 - 🔐 embedded cryptography and secure low-level driver design in Rust
 - 📡 bare-metal / `no_std` programming — registers, boot sequences, no shortcuts
-- 🤖 mechatronic systems — from a line-follower robot to a PCB-processing prototype (my Bachelor's thesis)
-- 🌐 networking fundamentals (CCNA1) alongside embedded work

 <br>